A yellow box that features the Power Cut phone number

 These may be due to essential maintenance being carried out on the network by your local distribution network operator (DNO).
 DNOs own and maintain the power lines that connect to homes or businesses.
 If you live in the Midlands, South West England or South Wales, your DNO is National Grid.
 If you live elsewhere, you’ll have a different DNO.

 Emergency planned power cuts – also known as rota load disconnections – can be implemented when the demand for electricity is greater than the levels that are available from electricity generators.
 These planned, controlled and temporary power cuts help to protect the integrity of the whole electricity system by temporarily disconnecting a small percentage of the network.
-In the case of rota load disconnections, the Electricity System Operator (ESO) would legally instruct DNOs to disconnect power supplies, following established procedures set out by the government in the Electricity Supply Emergency Code.
+In the case of rota load disconnections, the National Energy System Operator (NESO) would legally instruct DNOs to disconnect power supplies, following established procedures set out by the government in the Electricity Supply Emergency Code.

 Is National Grid responsible for power cuts?